openhab/openhab1-addons/bundles/binding/org.openhab.binding.ecotouch/README.md

 ### Mappings

 Heatpump event type "state" can be mapped to strings.
 Different heatpump models seem to have slightly different state values.
-Mappings for the Ai1 Geo have been coppied from [here](http://www.haustechnikdialog.de/Forum/t/173357/Waterkotte-via-Ethernet-OpenHAB-und-Android-App?page=6).
+Mappings for the Ai1 Geo have been copied from [here](http://www.haustechnikdialog.de/Forum/t/173357/Waterkotte-via-Ethernet-OpenHAB-und-Android-App?page=6).

 | State | Ai1 Geo | Ai1 Air	|
 | ----- | ----- | ----- |